Verfügbarkeitssuche für Falkirk

 Top facilities and location

-The town itself has all the amenities you would expect from a large town, including shops, shopping centres and a large number of award-winning independent boutiques, restaurants, cafes and bars, as well as supermarkets and cinema.
-It also has a number of hidden heritage gems such as the Town Centre Heritage trail, the Fawkirk with the Tomb of Sir John de Graeme and of course The Steeple located right in the centre of the pedestrianised town centre,
+The town itself has all the amenities you would expect from a large town, including shops, shopping centres and a large number of award-winning independent boutiques, restaurants, cafés and bars, as well as supermarkets and cinema.
+It also has a number of hidden heritage gems such as the Town Centre Heritage Trail, the Fawkirk with the tomb of Sir John de Graeme, and of course The Steeple located right in the centre of the pedestrianised town centre.

 The town is easily accessible by road and rail with frequent services to nearby cities such as Stirling, Glasgow and Edinburgh.
-You can also pick up an e-bike from Falkirk High Street.
-It is also home to Scotland's largest electric vehicle charging stage, located at Falkirk Stadium.

 Great Outdoors